Give by midnight, Dec. 31, and your tax-deductible gift will be DOUBLED for kids!

-Robert Kay, MD, serves as Division Chief of Orthopaedic Surgery and Medical Director of the Children’s Orthopaedic Center.
-In these roles, he provides administrative and clinical leadership that includes overseeing the strategic planning, recruitment and programmatic development for the Children’s Orthopaedic Center’s clinical, research and educational programs focused on bone and soft tissue tumors; childhood hip disorders; hand and upper extremity conditions; neuromuscular conditions; scoliosis and spinal deformity; and sports medicine and other orthopaedic trauma injuries.
+Robert Kay, MD, serves as Division Chief of Orthopedic Surgery and Medical Director of the Jackie and Gene Autry Orthopedic Center.
+In these roles, he provides administrative and clinical leadership that includes overseeing the strategic planning, recruitment and programmatic development for the Orthopedic Center’s clinical, research and educational programs focused on bone and soft tissue tumors; childhood hip disorders; hand and upper extremity conditions; neuromuscular conditions; scoliosis and spinal deformity; and sports medicine and other orthopedic trauma injuries.

 Neuromuscular diseases, cerebral palsy, foot disorders (including club feet), hip disorders (including DDH), and fractures

 The Johns Hopkins University School of Medicine

 University of California Los Angeles Medical Center; Surgical Internship

 University of California Los Angeles Medical Center; Orthopaedic Surgery Residency

 Atlanta Scottish Rite Children's Medical Center; Pediatric Orthopaedic Surgery

 American Academy of Orthopaedic Surgeons, Pediatric Orthopaedic Society of North America, American Academy for Cerebral Palsy and Developmental Medicine and the Gait and Clinical Movement Analysis Society